EML 300B-XLS, 300B-XLM Data Sheet

 Sound Character of the EML 300B-XLS

-For use in Push Pull amplifiers, this tube is also an excellent choice, because this type of amplifier is hard on the tubes by definition.
+300B-XLS is a very good choice, because Push Pull is hard on the tubes by definition.
 The 300B-XLS is made to deal with such conditions, and will allow the amplifier to play gently at low sound level, as well as reproduce higher sound level with the detail and precision you expect from a push pull amplifier.
+Even more suited for Push Pull is 320B-XLS.

-Bias of the 300B-XLS
+Bias of the 300B-XLS / XLM

-The 300B-XLS will bias in any amplifier the same way as the original WE300B.
+These tubes will bias in any amplifier the same way as the original WE300B.
 Sill it can be used in two ways if you want it.
 These two methods are explained here.

 1. It is possible to replace any 300B with this tube.
 Just plug it into any 300B amplifier, and the tube will set itself exactly to the original 300B working point.
-The EML 300B-XLS is a very strong tube, and it will develop the output power with more ease.
-Specially for amplifiers that let the 300B tubes work very hard, the EML 300B-XLS is the right product to choose.
+The EML 300B-XLS is a very strong tube,and it will develop the output power with more ease.
+Specially for amplifiers that let the 300B tubes work very hard, the EML 300B-XLS is the right product choose.
 Any amplifier that is trying to get as much as possible power out of a normal 300B, will benefit from the 300B-XLS.
 Improved sound and longer lifetime will be the result.

 We have two versions for the heater: